permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/init.md

 ## Initialize a workspace

-The `permguard init` command initializes a working directory.
+The `permguard init` command initializes a new permguard workspace.

 ```bash
 permguard init